Conditions for a quadratic quantum speedup in nonlinear transforms with applications to energy contract pricing: Introduction

-In this manuscript, we rather focus on the more fundamental task of efficiently calculating the \textit{value} of a contract, and by extension of portfolios, thus providing the data for subsequent risk measure calculation.
-The conceptual structure of the work is summarized in Fig.~\ref{fig:contrib} and discribed in Subsec.~\ref{subsec:tech-overview}.
-Our target quantity takes the form of an inner product $\sum_j E_j \, p(T_j)$, where $[E_j]$ and $[T_j]$ are arbitrary vectors, and $p$ is a polynomial approximating a function $f$.
+where $[E_j]$ and $[T_j]$ are arbitrary normalized vectors, and $p$ is a polynomial approximating the function $f$.
 This formulation is highly general and allows to address diverse forms of energy contracts, beyond the exemplary one adopted here, as well as other use cases across industries, e.g. finance \cite{bouland_prospects_2020}, climate science \cite{berger_quantum_2021}, etc.

-Quantum circuits that produce nonlinear behaviors are not straightforwardly available, due to the native linearity of quantum operators \cite{terno_nonlinear_1999, holmes_nonlinear_2021, horodecki_limits_2003, schuld_quest_2014}.
-Methods for treating nonlinearities either exploit black-box approaches for usage in trainable circuits~\cite{cong_quantum_2019,beer_training_2020}, or represent specific types of nonlinear functions~\cite{leyton_quantum_2008, 10.5555/2011586.2011592}.
-Ref.~\cite{terno_nonlinear_1999} discusses the role of selective operations and the probability of failure for nonlinear circuits.
-The work~\cite{maronese_quantum_2022} pursues an objective that is complementary to ours: it estimates an arbitrary (activation) function that takes an inner product as the input, while we approximate the inner product of two vectors, one of which is the output of an arbitrary function.

-The remainder of the section provides a technical overview of our approach and findings, as well as the context of risk analysis.
+The remainder of the section provides a technical overview of our approach and findings, a collection of prior art on nonlinear transforms, as well as the context of risk analysis.
 Section~\ref{sec:quantum-approach} describes the proposed approach, the main building blocks, and the different implementation variants, with a focus on the most performing one, namely (c).
 Section~\ref{sec:complexity} studies the algorithmic complexity from a theoretical stand point, while Section~\ref{sec:experiments} gives experimental results.
 The final Section~\ref{sec:conclusion} contains conclusions and outlooks.
 The paper is complemented with a rich set of Appendices, containing multiple implementation variants with the technical details for the underlying theory.